open-telemetry/oteps/text/trace/0148-sampling-probability.md

 probability are discussed below, depending on the circumstances and the protocol.
 Here, the focus is on how to count sampled telemetry events in general, not a specific kind of event.
-As we shall see in the following section, tracing comes with its addional complications.
+As we shall see in the following section, tracing comes with addional complications.

 There are several ways of encoding this adjusted count or inclusion
 probability: